 Before choosing revision otoplasty, it’s important to wait until your initial surgery is completely healed.
 Final results of an initial otoplasty are not visible until all swelling and bruising has subsided, which may take between three months to a year.
 For children, it is also important to wait until the ears are done growing and may be beneficial to wait until the teen years to undergo a revision otoplasty to ensure harmony with the facial features.

 It is not necessary to return to the surgeon who performed your initial otoplasty for a revision procedure; in fact, this is often not advisable.
 Choosing a highly qualified surgeon is of critical importance.
 Your revision otoplasty surgeon should hold several years of experience in performing otoplasties and U.S. board certification.
-Both Dr. Deschamps-Braly and Dr. Xu are certified through the American Board of Plastic Surgery.
+Both Dr. Deschamps-Braly is certified through the American Board of Plastic Surgery.